jpruizlu/aws-cloudwatch-cross-account-dashboard-sample/README.md

 Create a role in account B that grants read-only access to metrics, alarms and logs to account A. See file [cross-account-role.json](cross-account-role.json).

+### Creating Cross-Account Role for an AWS Organization

+Step 2 above describes how to create the CloudWatch cross-account role for a single account to access.
+Alternatively, you can allow any account in your AWS Organization to assume the role by specifying the OrgId in the conditions of the policy.
+See file [cross-account-role-for-organization.json](cross-account-role-for-organization.json).

 ## 2. Creating a cross-account, cross region dashboard

 Once the require IAM permissions are in place you can create your cross-account, cross-region dashboard.
 The recommended approach is to create the dashboard using Cloud Formation.